Gone are the days of writing code yourself, now you can build your own site, thanks to web design companies, who can do all the hard work for you.

 When designing your website, think about how everything relates to your brand.
 Wait… brand?

 Yes, brand.
-We are certain you’ve heard about this term several times in the past, but do you know what “brand” really is and how important it is when developing your website?
+We are certain you’ve heard about this term several times in the past, but do you know how important brand really is when developing your website?

 Just as your personal identity makes you unique, your brand identity is like the signature dish that sets your business apart from the others.
 And your brand identity design?
 It’s what shapes your business!